Carnewal/trpc-supertest/README.md

 # trpc-supertest

-[WIP] A trpc link for supertest requests
+A trpc link for supertest requests

 ## Usage